 Choosing a web server is about much more than picking something to generate HTML.
 A web server can do all sorts of interesting things.
 At the end of the day they all serve a website to someone requesting it.
 But there’s so much that can happen along the way.
 Think about what you need from a web server that might make your website programming and maintenance easier for you, and then find out where and how the web server can help.
 Chances are you’ll find some alternative web servers that uniquely fits your requirements.
 And they’re all free, so it doesn’t hurt to look and try and test.
 Most of these alternative web server apps run great in a container environment or virtual machine.

 But before you proceed on to learning about alternative web servers, I recommend first considering your server environment.
-In order to install different packages you must be at least the private hosting level.
+In order to install different packages you will need a VPS Hosting or Dedicated Server account.
 This server environment provides complete control over the file system and allows you to install whatever you require.

 Alternative Web Servers